umarhassan-mitodl/8.13-14-fall-2016/content/pages/syllabus/schedule-summaries.md

 *   Deeper exploration of a previously performed 8.13 or 8.14 experiment
 *   Performing an experiment still under development by the Junior Lab staff
-*   Assembling and performing a simple Junior Lab style experiment from the {{% resource_link "4b7fc4d4-2cb8-47af-a038-ad57076f32ba" "_American Journal of Physics_" %}}
+*   Assembling and performing a simple Junior Lab style experiment from the [_American Journal of Physics_](https://aapt.scitation.org/journal/ajp)
 *   Other projects subject to approval

 The project schedule: